 Self-testing allows you to perform the entire test yourself and receive the results within 15 minutes.

-- Order the HIV self testing kit online and it is discretely sent to an address of your choice in the post.
+- Order the HIV self testing kit and it is discretely sent to an address of your choice in the post.

 - Using a safety lancet make a tiny cut in one of your fingers, producing just one drop of blood.